LightDvlpr/PersonAPI/README.md

 # PersonAPI

 PersonAPI is an API I designed from scratch that implements basic CRUD principles.
-It is built using Node.js + Express.js/Postgres
+It is built using Node.js + Express.js/Postgres and can be run via Docker.

-On top of that it is also designed to run via docker.

-No need to set up/run commands on a bunch of different terminals and deal with random issues that you haven't checked on your computer just yet ;)

 Note: The below documentation has been constructed mostly for macOS.
 There might be an adjustment or two to be made for Windows.